lucis-e/LMG_BioinfoProgrammingChallenges/LMG_Assignment4/README.md

 ```

 **OUTPUT**
-- TAIR10_translated.fa: translated proteome of Arabidopsis (from CDS nucleotide sequences to protein)
+- **TAIR10_translated.fa**: translated proteome of Arabidopsis (from CDS nucleotide sequences to protein)
-- Orthologue_candidates_report: report with the total number of pairs of orthologue candidates, the total number of candidates and all names and belonging species for the pairs of candidates.
+- **Orthologue_candidates_report.txt**: report with the total number of pairs of orthologue candidates, the total number of candidates and all names and belonging species for the pairs of candidates.

 **"SENSIBLE" BLAST PARAMETERS AND REFERENCES**
 - Maximum E-value threshold of $evalue = 1e^{-6}$